anhemlam648/ProfileView/README.md

 ## Overview

 The `ProfileView` component is a flexible and interactive React component designed to present detailed user profile information.
-It includes:

 - **👤 User Information**: Displays comprehensive details about the user, including their name, profile picture, and biography.
 - **🖼️ Profile Picture**: Shows the user’s avatar, which can be customized or updated through an interactive button.